 Tekk solves this at the source.
 Before generating anything, the agent connects to your repository (GitHub, GitLab, or Bitbucket) and reads it — semantic search via embeddings, file search, regex, full directory browsing, and repo profiling that understands your stack, patterns, and existing architecture.
 It asks 3-6 questions grounded in what it found, not generic boilerplate.
 If you're building something outside your expertise, it searches the web for current best practices and folds that knowledge into your spec.

 The output isn't a chat message.
 It's a living document — a structured spec streamed in real-time into an editable editor.
 Every plan includes a TL;DR, explicit Building / Not Building scope boundaries, subtasks with acceptance criteria and file references, assumptions with risk levels, and validation scenarios.
 That's what you hand to your coding agent.
 That's why it ships.
+This is spec driven development grounded in your actual codebase — not a template, but a precise description of exactly what to build.

 If you're building with Claude Code, Cursor, Codex, or Gemini, Tekk is the planning layer that makes them dramatically more effective.
 It doesn't replace them — it makes every job they run start from a better position.